RESEARCH

 The art world is grounded in the gendered and undervalued work of social reproduction.
 Thus, the high female presence in the newcomer arts scene is not circumstantial but a common trait of an increasingly gendered art world.

-PEDAGOGIES OF COMMUNITY ENGAGEMENT (ongoing)
+PEDAGOGIES OF COMMUNITY ENGAGEMENT (ONGOING)

 The Pedagogies of Community Engagement partnership gathers community-engaged (CE) facilitators and academic researchers committed to confronting racism, colonialism, sexism, ableism, homophobia, and other forms of discrimination in their community-based facilitation and research practices.